 A good rule of thumb is to set a target of processing no less than 100 visitors a month and a maximum of 1,000.
 There are plenty of data models that are easy to build as well as for your site to use.
 A suitable data model should be easy to implement while still being able to accommodate advanced options like pagination and sorting.
 A scalable data model should allow you to handle flows of data such as a shopping cart, order history, or taxonomy.

 Which to Choose: PHP 8 vs PHP 7

 Php 8 is a major update to Php, with many new features and improvements.
 Php 7 is a more incremental update, with a few new features and mostly performance improvements.

-Another major new feature of Php 8 is the addition of weak references.
-Weak references allow you to create a reference to an object without preventing it from being garbage collected.
-This can be useful for implementing caching systems, or for avoiding memory leaks.
+Another noteworthy feature of Php 8 is the addition of weak references.
+Weak references allow you to access an object regardless of whether it has been garbage collected.
+This can help you construct caching systems to avoid potential memory leaks.

-Another notable change in Php 8 is the support for Union Types.
-Union types allow Php code to specify that a variable can hold more than one type of value.
-This can be useful for improving code clarity and avoiding runtime errors.
+Another major change in Php 8 is the inclusion of Union Types.
+Union types allow PHP code to say that a variable can hold multiple data types.
+This is useful for improving code writing and minimizing runtime errors.

-Finally, Php 8 also introduces a number of new features, such as the Stringable interface, Type Aliases, and Covariant Returns.
-These features make Php 8 an even more powerful and flexible programming language.
+Php 8 also includes several new features, including Stringable, Type Aliases, and Covariant Returns.
+These new features make Php 8 a more powerful programming language.

 Php 8 also includes a number of smaller features and improvements, such as:

 – Support for the match expression (similar to theswitch statement)